Congressional District # 5

 Under a plan submitted to the State of Michigan, limited cleanup activities were conducted by Berlin and Farro from 1978 until 1980.
 Berlin and Farro filed for Chapter 11 Bankruptcy in 1980 with ownership of the property subsequently being transferred to the State due to non-payment of property taxes in 1981.
 Ten acres of the site remained under the jurisdiction of the Genesee County Circuit Court as a result of a lawsuit filed by the State.

-EPA identified more than 125 generators, also known as Potentially Responsible Parties or PRPs, through review of site records.
+The U.S. Environmental Protection Agency (U.S. EPA) placed the site on the National Priorities List (NPL) on September 8, 1983.
+U.S. EPA identified more than 125 generators, also known as Potentially Responsible Parties (PRPs), through review of site records.

 The Michigan Department of Public Health, in consultation with the Genesee County Health Department, recommended that 38 residential wells be sampled as part of the RI.
 Groundwater from the residential wells did not indicate concentrations of chemicals above detection limits.
 The RI concluded that groundwater contamination was limited to areas close to previous site facilities and residual soil contamination source areas.
-A total of 42 wells on and near the site were tested, and groundwater contamination was detected in only five on-site wells.
+A total of 42 wells on and near the Site were tested, and groundwater contamination was detected only in 5 on-site wells.

-In 1991, EPA released another Proposed Plan and signed a Record of Decision (ROD) for the final remedy at the site.
-The ROD required: (1) excavation of on-site soil and sediment, including sediments from Slocum Drain where levels of contamination exceed ROD cleanup standards; (2) disposal of these materials in an on-site hazardous waste disposal cell; and (3) extraction and treatment by air stripping of groundwater with contaminant levels above the ROD cleanup standards.
+In 1991, U.S. EPA released another Proposed Plan and signed a Record of Decision (ROD) for the final remedy at the Site.
+The ROD required: (1) Excavation of on-site soil and sediment, including sediments from Slocum Drain where levels of contamination exceed ROD cleanup standards; (2) Disposal of these materials in an on-site hazardous waste disposal cell; and (3) Extraction and treatment by air stripping of groundwater with contaminant levels above the ROD cleanup standards.

-The final Remedial Design (RD) Report and Remedial Action (RA) Work Plan provided specifications and plans for cleanup activities pursuant to the amended remedy for the Site.
+The final Remedial Design (RD) Report and Remedial Action (RA) Work Plan provided specifications and plans for cleanup activities pursuant to the requirement of the UAO, as amended, issued by U.S. EPA for the Site.

 Following dewatering and treatment of the extracted groundwater, water-bearing sand seams in the vicinity of monitoring wells where groundwater cleanup criteria were exceeded were excavated.
 Approximately 1,800 cubic yards of material were excavated from these areas for disposal off-site.
 Verification sampling confirmed that none of the analytical results exceeded the site-specific groundwater cleanup criteria as specified in the amended ROD and the Michigan Part 201 generic residential cleanup criteria, as summarized in the Groundwater Monitoring Plan (GMP) and the Final RD/RA Work Plan.

-The cleanup standards established by EPA for soil and groundwater at this site were designed to allow for unrestricted future use of the site and to meet or exceed the requirements of a residential cleanup under State Law (Part 201, Environmental Remediation, of the Natural Resources and Environmental Protection Act 1994 PA 451, as amended).
-Over 450 verification soil and sediment samples were analyzed to confirm that cleanup standards were achieved at the site.
+The cleanup standards established by U.S. EPA for soil and groundwater at this Site were designed to allow for unrestricted future use of the Site and to meet or exceed the requirements of a residential cleanup under State Law (Part 201, Environmental Remediation, of the Natural Resources and Environmental Protection Act 1994 PA 451, as amended).
+Over 450 verification soil and sediment samples were analyzed to confirm that cleanup standards were achieved at the Site.

-Following site closeout, the site was deeded to Gaines Township, Genesee County, Michigan.
-EPA deleted the site from the NPL on June 24, 1998.
+Following site closeout, the Site was deeded to Gaines Township, Genesee County, Michigan.
+U.S. EPA and the MDEQ deleted the Site from the NPL on June 24, 1998.

 ContactsRemedial Project Manager, U.S. EPA